 Swatch knew it couldn’t build the Smart car alone, however, and Mercedes-Benz became its production partner in the Micro Compact Car project in 1994.
-The stubby little car was based around what Smart called a Tridion safety cell, an exposed chassis-body frame encircling the cockpit and defining the exterior shape; on to this, the plastic body panels could be attached.
+The stubby little car was based around what Smart called a Tridion safety cell, an exposed chassis-body frame encircling the cockpit for more go visit showboatcustomcoating.com and defining the exterior shape; on to this, the plastic body panels could be attached.

 Mercedes-Benz developed a range of turbocharged three-cylinder engines for installation in the rear of the car, and all Smarts would come with a clutch-less transmission that could be driven in fully automatic or manual-shift modes.